Danack/RfcCodex/rfc_etiquette.md

 We have rules in place about when RFCs are allowed to be put into voting.
 If a RFC document has been re-used there could be some confusion about when it is allowed to be put to a vote.

-Additionally, leaving the previous RFC document intact, with the results of a vote if one was taken, leaves a clearer document trail than if the document has been recyled.
+Additionally, leaving the previous RFC document intact, with the results of a vote if one was taken, leaves a clearer document trail than if the document has been recycled.

-To put it more another way - in general the status of an RFC should not be moved backwards to an earlier status.
+To put it another way - in general the status of an RFC should not be moved backwards to an earlier status.
 In practice there will be times when people accidentally open the voting too early, or some serious problem is found with an RFC during the voting phase, in which cases it's fine to move the status back until the problem is fixed.
+But in general leaving each RFC document with a clear history of what happened to that RFC makes it easier to understand past discussions.

 ## Don't volunteer other people for huge amounts of work